 Another special treat awaits the children at home: the Weckmann!
-This is a sweet bread roll shaped into a gingerbread man form.
-The gingerbread man has raisin eyes and a white clay pipe in his mouth.
-Children enjoy the shape of the the treat as well as the taste!
-The Weckmann is typically sold at any bakery or, even better, made at home by mom.
-Check out the recipe for homemade Weckmann here!
+This is a sweet bread roll shaped like a man, similar to a gingerbread man.
+Typically the Weckmann has raisin eyes and a white clay pipe in his mouth, and is sold at any bakery or, even better, made at home by mom.
+Children enjoy the shape of the the treat as well as the taste, and may enjoy decorating their own Weckman as well.
+Try out our recipe for homemade Weckmänner.

-Besides the Weckmann, the main culinary dish of St. Martin’s Day is the goose!
-Legend has it that, while hiding, St. Martin was betrayed by geese squawking!
-He was hiding in a stall in order to avoid being appointed the Bishop of Tours.
-Thus, in revenge for the betrayal St. Martin ate a goose!
-However, there is a much better reason that the first goose of the season is eaten on St. Martin’s Day.
-This is because they are simply ready for harvesting at this time of the year.
-Moreover, the eggs and fat were historically used for baking.
+Legend has it that, while in hiding, St. Martin was betrayed by geese squawking.
+He had hidden in a stall in order to avoid being appointed Bishop of Tours, and in revenge for the betrayal St. Martin ate a goose.
+However, there is another very good reason that the first goose of the season is eaten on St. Martin’s Day.
+Geese are simply ready for harvesting at this time of the year.
+Moreover, their eggs and fat were traditionally used in baking.
 Additionally, the feathers were used for pillows and featherbeds and to create a sort of Christmas tree!

-Roast goose frequently appears on menus all over Germany, and with good reason!
-Its dark, delicious and tender meat cooks to a light crispiness on the outside.
+Roast goose frequently appears on menus all over Germany, and with good reason.
+Its dark, delicious and tender meat cooks to a light crispness on the outside.
 Meanwhile, the rich and crispy skin means that the flesh bastes itself.
-Cook tasty liver pate and rye breadcrumb stuffing balls as wonderful sides.
-For a special side dish, add halved fresh peaches baked and glazed with sugar and redcurrant onto the goose!
-Check out our recipe for this delicious roast goose here!
+A tasty liver pate and rye breadcrumb stuffing make wonderful sides.
+For a special presentation, try adding halved fresh peaches baked and glazed with sugar and red currant onto the goose, as shown in these delicious roast goose recipes.

-November 11 is also the official start of Karneval, Fasching and Fastnacht!
+November 11 is also the official start of Karneval, Fasching and Fastnacht.
 These holidays all begin eleven minutes past eleven o’clock on the eleventh day of the eleventh month!
 It is at this time that carnival clubs and neighborhood groups start their preparations for the carnival season.
 This fun season then culminates with huge Fasching (Mardi Gras) parades in February.
-St. Martin’s Day also marks the end of the agrarian year and the start of the harvesting season for Germany.